guillaumemichel/go-libp2p-kad-dht/routing/simplerouting/query/README.md

 - if the list only contains the initial 20 peers from the routing table, increase the number of closest peers in the routing table, until one remote peer responds with a closer peer or until the whole routing table is in the query and is unresponsive.
 - if remote peers have answered the query, return an error: "content not found"
 - in specific conditions where a quorum is required, return an answer with a warning that the quorum wasn't reached

+customs functions as parameters
+- StopFn(Query): decide when to stop
+- SaveUsefulState(Query): save useful responses.
+Can also add prioritary event to try to connect to peer
+- FollowUpFn(Query): for `FIND_PEER`, once an answer is received, if it contains the peer.AddrInfo of the target peer

+- following the follow up (if any)

 ## To explore